 Not surprisingly, I eventually got utterly sick of this cycle, furiously and completely rejected health and fitness, and let myself go into the worst shape I’d ever been in in my life.

 Since then, I lost that weight, achieved the leanest body composition of my life (not worth it by the way), and have more or less maintained that weight until now.
 And I’ve done all that while enjoying whatever foods I like, without any guilt.

-I was able to do this, in part, because I finally realized something: Though food guilt is indeed a loaded subject, it actually has a fairly simple solution on a logical level.
+I was able to do this, in part at least, because I finally realized something: Though food guilt is indeed a loaded subject, it actually has a fairly simple solution on a logical level.
 This post will explain that logic and thus show you, hopefully, how you too can eliminate food guilt.